CornellPACLab/data_heterogeneity/README.md

 ### data

 Cleaned data, created by the notebooks/data_cleaning.ipynb notebook, is provided in the "data" folder.
 The cleaned data has behavior features-EMAs aligned between the datasets, by taking the average across the 3-days up to and including the day the EMA was taken.
-See the "Sensor-EMA Alignment" subsection in the paper.
+See the "Sensor-EMA Alignment Across Studies" subsection in the paper.
 The files are:

 * CrossCheck data: crosscheck_daily_data_cleaned_w_sameday.csv
 * StudentLife data: studentlife_daily_data_cleaned_w_sameday_08282021.csv